GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

     * GET with different login: Verifies personally identifiable information about a user is masked from other users.
     * GET nonexistent user without login: Verifies that attempts to access the information for a nonexistent user results in a 404 error.
     * GET nonexistent user while logged in: Verifies that attempts to access the information for a nonexistent user results in a 404 error.
+  * Test new create Card
+    * Attempt to create without being logged in: Verifies that this case results in a 400 status code for the response
+    * Attempt to create with already taken gift card number: Should result in a 400 status code
+    * POST with missing card number: Should result in a 400 status code
+    * POST with valid new card: Should successfully create.
 * spec.cy.js (from Sprint 2):
   * Test GET User information: Tests that the /user/get/{username}/{password} route operates correctly
     * GET with correct username and password: Tests valid username and password combination has response status code of 200.